 TELEPHONES: The telephones in the office are business telephones and should be used only for business or emergencies.
-Afterschool arrangements need to be taken care of before school.
-Last minute calls home may not be approved.
 Please do not have anyone call you at school unless it is an emergency.
 We will not call you from class to take personal calls.
-Students must have permission to use any telephones at school.
+Students must have permission from the office to use any telephones at school.